LibraryCarpentry/lc-second-website/_posts/2018-05-11-unimelb-workshop.md

 ![Workshop pictures]({{ "/img/lcmelb.jpg" | prepend: site.baseurl }})

 We covered jargon busting, regular expressions for pattern matching, the Unix shell, and OpenRefine.
+This was a fairly ambitious program for a single day, but we managed to get through it, losing only a little skin as we tore through the shell lesson.
+Things went a little off the rails when the main projector started switching on and off randomly.
+This resulted in a total rearrangement of the room with a subsequent loss of visibility for some learners.

 ![Peter teaching]({{ "/img/peter_teach.jpg" | prepend: site.baseurl }})